Low sperm count

 - the testicles becoming overheated

-- excessive alcohol intake, smoking and using drugs such as marijuana or cocaine
+- drinking too much alcohol, smoking and using drugs such as marijuana or cocaine

 - certain medications, including testosterone replacement therapy, long-term anabolic steroid use, cancer medications (chemotherapy), some antibiotics and some antidepressants